 3. They don’t budget time for training

-Sure, this new technology solution is supposed to be easier than the complicated method your team was using before.
+Sure, new digital technologies are supposed to streamline complicated processes your team was doing before.
 But unless your team gets proper training with said software, efficiency rates are unlikely to change.
 Employees unsure of how to engage with the new software will keep falling back on the old methods they’re comfortable with.

-Budgeting time and money for proper training will boost user adoption rates and keep your digital bookkeeping software technology stack implementation from getting derailed.
+Budgeting time and money for proper training will boost user adoption rates and keep your digital accounting software technology stack implementation from getting derailed.
 Make sure your staff knows where to go for help — maybe by appointing one team member to become the expert in the software, or by building a resource library of training materials they can refer to when they’re having trouble.
 Better yet, request training from the service provider.
 The provider will have the best people to teach how to use the software (after all, they’re the ones that built it!)

 If you have remote team members who will be using the software, be sure not to leave them out of the training loop.